unsignedcode/lovense-arduino/README.md

 * Reads a vibration strength from serial and sends it to a Lovense Max 2

+**analogControl**

+* Reads a vibration strength from a potentiometer and sends it to a Lovense device, creating a vibration remote and allowing you to use Lovense devices without a phone.

 ### What about my device?

 You will need to provide your own local name and characteristic uuids for other devices, these can be found using the nRF Connect for Mobile App.